 - Examples: pine (Pinus spp.), fir (Abies spp.), spruce (Picea spp.), cedar (Juniperus spp.)

-So why is it important to understand these classifications of trees?
+So why is it important to understand these types of trees?

 When planning your landscape design, you'll want to consider what it looks like during all seasons of the year.
 Because trees provide the framework that forms the backbone of your yard, you may want to consider a mixed planting that includes some deciduous trees as well as coniferous species.
 Beyond aesthetics, strategically placed trees can actually help lower your heating and cooling costs.